EricBisceglia/NoBleme.com/README.md

 4. Clone the source code of NoBleme (checkout the `trunk` branch for the current production release) and place it anywhere in your local `www` folder.

-5. Rename `/conf/configuration.inc.php.DEFAULT` to `/conf/configuration.inc.php` and edit the file's contents to match your local setup.
+5. Rename `/conf/main.conf.php.DEFAULT` to `/conf/main.conf.php` and edit the file's contents to match your local setup.

 6. Run the file called `fixtures.php` in your browser, it is located at the root of the project and will initialize the database.

 This is it, you now have a working local copy of NoBleme.
 It's that simple!
 Everything's here, including randomly generated data for most features of the website.
-Try logging in as either one of the demo users, they're useful when testing features that rely on user permissions, they require no passwords (as long as `dev_mode` is enabled in `configuration.inc.php`) and their nicknames are: `Banned`, `User`, `Prude`, `Mod`, and `Admin`.
+Try logging in as either one of the demo users, they're useful when testing features that rely on user permissions, they require no passwords (as long as `dev_mode` is enabled in `main.conf.php`) and their nicknames are: `Banned`, `User`, `Prude`, `Mod`, and `Admin`.

-In case the `configuration.inc.php` part is overwhelming, it might help you if I shared what my local configuration looks like in my own development environment:
+In case the `main.conf.php` part is overwhelming, it might help you if I shared what my local configuration looks like in my own development environment:

 ```
 $GLOBALS['website_url']       = 'http://localhost/nobleme/';